Aliases for EARS2 Gene

 GeneCards Summary for EARS2 Gene

 EARS2 (Glutamyl-TRNA Synthetase 2, Mitochondrial) is a Protein Coding gene.
 Diseases associated with EARS2 include Combined Oxidative Phosphorylation Deficiency 12 and Combined Oxidative Phosphorylation Deficiency.
-Among its related pathways are tRNA Aminoacylation and Porphyrin and chlorophyll metabolism.
+Among its related pathways are tRNA Aminoacylation and Metabolism.
 GO annotations related to this gene include nucleotide binding and ligase activity, forming aminoacyl-tRNA and related compounds.

 UniProtKB/Swiss-Prot for EARS2 Gene